Gold, not tears, this time for Murray

 After his tears four weeks ago, Murray's face was a picture of contentment as he stood on the podium with God Save the Queen filling the air for the 16th time at the Games.

-A self-confessed sports fanatic, Murray said the last few staggering days for British sport had helped propel him to the greatest heights of his career so far.
+A self-confessed sports fanatic, Murray said the staggering few days for British sport had propelled him to the greatest heights of his career so far.

-"To win against Roger in straight sets on Centre Court, I'm going to say it probably hasn't happened in about 12 years so I must have played a very good match," he said.
+"This week's been absolutely incredible so far, I've had a lot of fun," he said.

-"This week's been absolutely incredible so far, I've had a lot of fun.
-The support's been amazing."
+"The support's been amazing, not just here but at all the events.
+I watched the athletics last night, it was just amazing."

 Juan Martin del Potro of Argentina joined Murray and Federer on the podium, placed in the middle of Centre Court, after beating Serbia's Novak Djokovic to the bronze medal.